mrswats/django-simple-analytics/README.md

 ![PyPI - License](https://img.shields.io/pypi/l/django-simple-analytics?style=for-the-badge)
 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/django-simple-analytics?style=for-the-badge)

-⚠️ This package is still in beta.
-Do not use for production ⚠️

 Simple analytics is a very simple package to track requests done to the website and store them in database.

 ## Installation